 If any Colorado resident receives income from sources in another state and the income is taxed by both by that state and Colorado, the Colorado resident can claim a credit on their Colorado income tax return for such taxes paid to the other state.
-See FYI Income 17 for additional information about credits for taxes paid to other states.
+For additional information, please see Department publication Income Tax Topics: Credit for Tax Paid to Another State, available online at Tax.Colorado.gov/individual-income-tax-guidance-publications.